ajeetblog/blog/_posts/2017-07-04-blog-AzureVNETUsingCLI-post.md

         -r (or --subnet-cidr).
 Network mask in CIDR format for subnet.
         -l (or --location).
 Azure region where the VNet will be created.

-Learning Azure CLI is pretty simple specially if you are comfort with PowerShell.
-Following script block shows how to create SQL server with database using Azure CLI
 {% highlight powershell %}
 # Create a resource group
             az group create   --name $myResourceGroup   --location $location